bigcommerce/b2b-buyer-portal/README.md

 Environment variables have been updated so you can run your UI directly into production storefronts.

-1. Start the development server: `yarn run dev`.
+6. Start the development server: `yarn RUN dev`.

 ## Running Project Locally